kokkos/kokkos-tools/README.md

 ## General Usage

  To use one of the tools you have to compile it, which will generate a dynamic library.
-Before executing the Kokkos application you then have to set the environment variable `KOKKOS_PROFILE_LIBRARY` to point to the dynamic library e.g. in Bash:
+Before executing the Kokkos application you then have to set the environment variable `KOKKOS_TOOLS_LIB` to point to the dynamic library e.g. in Bash:
 ```
 export KOKKOS_PROFILE_LIBRARY=${HOME}/kokkos-tools/src/tools/memory-events/kp_memory_event.so
 ```